bluescan/tacent/README.md

 The instructions for Ubuntu are nearly identical.
 The kit can be Clang 10 or GCC 9.3.

+#### Windows Console Output In UTF-8
+It can be tricky to get utf-8 output on the console output in windows.
+You can try 'chcp 65001' in your shell and make sure you are using an appropriate font.
+My current solution to this is to type intl.cpl, select the 'Administrative' tab, select 'Change System Locale' and select the checkbox 'Beta: Use Unicode UTF-8 for worldwide language support'.

 ### Credits and Thanks

 Credits are found directly in the code where appropriate.
 Here is a list of some of the helpful contributors: